antonytahan/Mobile_HRI_Lab_Hub/Lab1/at675_Readme.md

 ### For this lab, you will need:
 1. Smart Phone (Laptop or Tablets also work) -- The main required feature is that the phone needs to connect to WiFi and display a webpage.
 2. To work in a group of 3 (encouraged) or 4 people (if necessary).

+Antony Tahan, at675; Arushi Nigam, an452, Celine Lee, cl923

 \*\***^^^ List the names and NetID for your partners above. ^^^**\*\*